 Step 3: Start Searching

 If the push-it-out technique doesn’t work, it’s time to take matters into your own hands, literally.
 Wash your hands before you begin the search in order to prevent any vaginal infection through germ transfer from dirty hands.
 Now, sit on the toilet seat with your legs wide open and gently insert two fingers into the vagina.
 Move them upwards and try to locate the tampon.
-Once you’re able to locate it, hold it with two fingers and pull it out.
+Once you’re able to locate it, hold it with two fingers and pull the tampon stuck in your vagina out.

 Step 4: Call The Doc In Case Of Emergency

-In case you’re unable to locate the tampon, seek medical help immediately as leaving the tampon in for long can cause TSS.
+In case you’re unable to locate the tampon stuck in your vagina, seek medical help immediately as leaving the tampon in for long can cause TSS.

 Sirona Recommends Best Tampons